Peter de Savary

-Peter John de Savary (11 July 1944 – 30 October 2022) was a British businessman.
-The bulk of his business career was spent in the shipping, oil and property sectors.
+Peter John de Savary (11 July 1944 – 30 October 2022) was a British businessman in shipping, oil and property.
 He once owned or managed 13 shipyards around the globe and had global oil-trading and refuelling businesses.
-He was the Chairman of Millwall F.C..
+He was the Chairman of Millwall F.C.

-De Savary was very secretive about his wealth but in 1997, The Independent reported his fortune as £24 million, in the 1999 Sunday Times Rich List, he was placed in 971st place with an estimated fortune of £21 million and in 2002 £34 million.
+In 1997, The Independent reported his fortune as £24 million, in the 1999 Sunday Times Rich List, he was placed in 971st place with an estimated fortune of £21 million and in 2002 £34 million.
 He was not listed in the top thousand places in subsequent editions.

 Biography

 Early life

 De Savary was the son of a French-born Essex farmer, and was educated in Britain at Charterhouse, Godalming, from which he was expelled at the age of 16.
-He then moved to Canada where his mother and stepfather lived; he did gardening, baby-sitting and children's private tuition.
+He moved to Canada where his mother and stepfather lived; he did gardening, baby-sitting and children's private tuition.
 At the age of 18, with his wife Marcia, he moved back to the UK to work for his father.
 During a visit to Canada in 1969 he took over a small import-export agency, Afrex, that did business in Africa.
 On a subsequent flight to Nigeria he met the brother of the President of Nigeria with whom he went into business supplying wheat, flour, steel, cement and other goods to Nigeria and other African countries making him a millionaire by the age of 30.

 De Savary purchased a part-ownership in a Kuwait-registered oil company called Artoc.
 With others he also started a bank in Nassau, Bahamas.
 The bank specialised in investing in property, shipping, oil refineries and coal mining in South America.
 The bank was not very successful and in 1980 lost $64 million.
 De Savary negotiated a deal with the Italian financier Roberto Calvi for Calvi to buy a 20% share in Artoc but Calvi was found hanged under Blackfriars Bridge in London in 1984 and de Savary left Artoc.